- Trusts benefit from total asset protection and, as such, ensure that properties cannot be seized by creditors.

 - Because a property in a trust no longer falls into one’s personal estate, it is not subject to inheritance tax.

 - However, should the relationship between the founder and trustee go sour, beneficiaries may not have access to the income or benefits of the property.

 - Other potential disincentives include costs involved in setting up and administering a trust plus higher capital gains tax.

-It’s common perception that trusts are only for the very wealthy, but could property owners benefit from placing their property into a trust and protect one of their most valuable assets as well as the future income of their family?
+It’s a common perception that trusts are only for the very wealthy, but could property owners benefit from placing their property into a trust and protecting one of their most valuable assets as well as the future income of their family?

 - The property no longer falls into your personal estate, and thus is not subject to inheritance tax.

 - A trust protects your children if something should happen to you.
 The trustees will administer the assets in the trust until such time as the beneficiaries reach legal age.

 - Trusts do away with the need for an estate executor, who would normally be responsible for administering a deceased estate; a service which entitles them to a commission.